Udokah/computer-vision-playground/README.md

 Experiments with computer vision.

+## Todo
+- Use GPU.js for reading and writing to canvas.
+- TensorFlow for segementation.
+-

 ## Notes

 - Eyes may have been before brains as some animals have direct connection of the eyes to muscle.